 Bulky, clump-forming shrubs with lush foliage and flowers valued for their fragrance and form.
-Blooms are produced at ends of current season’s growth.
-Best to remove twiggy or crowded stems annually, but for best appearance don’t prune further.Calycanthus occidentalis
+Blooms are produced at the ends of the current season’s growth.
+Best to remove twiggy or crowded stems annually; but for best appearance, don’t prune further.Calycanthus occidentalis

 Native along streams, moist slopes in California’s Coast Ranges and Sierra Nevada foothills.
-Grows 6’12 ft. high and wide.
-Bright green leaves are 2’6 in. long, 1’2 in. wide, turn yellow in fall.
+Grows 6–12 ft. high and wide.
+Bright green leaves are 2–6 in. long, 1–2 in. wide, turn yellow in fall.
 Brownish red flowers to 2 in. across, resembling small water lilies, appear in mid- to late spring or summer, depending on climate.
-Both flowers and bruised leaves have fragrance of an old wine barrel.
+Both flowers and bruised leaves have the fragrance of an old wine barrel.

 Can be trained into a multistemmed small tree, but is most useful as a background shrub or medium to tall screen.
 Easily grown from seed.

 Native to China and Taiwan.
 Grows to about 20 ft. tall, not quite as wide spreading as Chionanthus...